grooviter/underdog/docs/guide/docs/dataframe/tutorial.md

 ### Saving your data

-To save a table, you can write it as a CSV file:
+To save a DataFrame, you can write it as a CSV file:

 ```groovy title="saving csv file"
 tornadoes.write().csv("rev_tornadoes_1950-2014.csv");